kiedtl/kfetch/README.md

 + ufetch is split into a hundred files, one for each distro.
 + aurafetch looks nice, but is too slow.
 + Screenfetch is a big hairy mess and just way to slow.
-+ and Neofetch is too slow, too bloated, and too complex.
++ Neofetch is too slow, too bloated, and too complex.
++ [rsfetch](https://github.com/rsfetch/rsfetch) is wonderful, but it's written in Rust and is thus not easily modified.
+I would highly recommend it over this project if you don't care about hackability.

++ besides, everybody has to write their own fetch script at some point :P

 ### Installation
 With curl: